DNA vs. Diet: Is Obesity Genetic?

 Is Obesity Genetic?A 2014 study discovered that frequently consuming fried food could cause a gene interaction related to obesity.
 This highlights the importance of reducing fried food intake in people that are genetically predisposed to obesity.

-New advances in scientific technology along with the Human Genome Project have identified that genetic factors are responsibly for very RARE, single-gene forms of obesity.
+New advances in scientific technology along with the Human Genome Project have identified that genetic factors are responsible for very RARE, single-gene forms of obesity.
 New studies have suggested that obesity may be influenced by dozens or even hundreds of genes.

 Some forms of obesity may result from spontaneous mutations in a single gene called "monogenic mutations."
 These genes affect appetite and energy homeostasis that code for the hormone leptin.
 Sometimes genetic mutations causing obesity may also be accompanied by mental retardation, reproductive problems, or other health related issues.